How Solar Panels Are Made

 Glass

-This glass is a special glass designed to maximize the amount of sunlight that reaches the cells while protecting against weather conditions.
+This glass is special and designed to maximize the amount of sunlight reaching the cells while protecting against weather conditions.

 Polymer